RedisLabs/redislabs-docs/content/ri/faqs.md

 {{% /expand %}}

 {{% expand "How are key patterns generated?" %}}
 We assume that you use colon as a separator.
-If you use a non-standard separator, you will have to add key patterns manually.
+If you use a non-standard separator, you have to add key patterns manually.
 {{% /expand %}}

 ## Connecting to Redis

 {{% expand "How do I connect to redis-server running on localhost?" %}}
-First, this will work only if you have RedisInsight running on your local computer.
+First, this works only if you have RedisInsight running on your local computer.
 Depending on your docker version, you can use one of these host names instead of localhost - docker.for.mac.localhost, docker.for.win.localhost or host.docker.internal.
 If none of those host names work, find the ip address of your computer (usually starts with 192.x.x.x), and use that ip address instead of localhost.
 {{% /expand %}}

 {{% expand "How do I connect to AWS Elasticache?" %}}